-ACR 127, as amended, Baker.
+ACR 127, Baker.
 Abraham Lincoln's birthday.

 This measure would declare that President Abraham Lincoln be honored on February 12, 2016, the anniversary of his birthday.
-Fiscal committee: no.

-- 1 WHEREAS, Abraham Lincoln the 16th President of the United - 2 States, and one of our nation's most respected and admired - 3 Americans, rose from humble beginnings to become President of - 4 the United States and courageously led his country during its - 5 darkest time, the Civil War; and - WHEREAS, President Lincoln brought a profound honesty and integrity to the Office of the President, and will always be - 8 remembered as "Honest Abe."
-Most of all, he will forever be - 9 associated with saving the Union and with the abolition of slavery; - 10 and - WHEREAS, President Abraham Lincoln was born on February - 12 12, 1809, in Kentucky, and spent the first seven years of his life - 13 there; and - WHEREAS, In his entire life, President Lincoln was only able - 15 to attend school for a total of one year.
-This lack of formal
+WHEREAS, Abraham Lincoln the 16th President of the United States, and one of our nation's most respected and admired Americans, rose from humble beginnings to become President of the United States and courageously led his country during its darkest time, the Civil War; and

-ACR 127 - 2-
+WHEREAS, President Lincoln brought a profound honesty and integrity to the Office of the President, and will always be remembered as "Honest Abe."
+Most of all, he will forever be associated with saving the Union and with the abolition of slavery; and

+WHEREAS, President Abraham Lincoln was born on February 12, 1809, in Kentucky, and spent the first seven years of his life there; and

-1 education only made him hungrier for more knowledge, and he 2 mastered the Bible, the works of William Shakespeare, and the 3 law; and
+WHEREAS, In his entire life, President Lincoln was only able to attend school for a total of one year.
+This lack of formal education only made him hungrier for more knowledge, and he mastered the Bible, the works of William Shakespeare, and the law; and

-WHEREAS, In 1846, he was elected to the United States Congress as the only member of the Whig Party in the Illinois congressional delegation, where he forthrightly articulated his views against the Mexican War and his vehement opposition to the extension of slavery, choosing not to run for reelection in 1848; and
+WHEREAS, In 1846, he was elected to the United States Congress as the only member of the Whig Party in the Illinois congressional delegation, where he forthrightly articulated his views against the Mexican War and his vehement opposition to the extension of slavery, choosing not to run for reelection in 1848; and house divided against itself cannot stand.

-WHEREAS, Soon after President Lincoln joined the Republican Party, a new political party opposed to the extension of slavery, in 1858 the Republicans nominated him for the United States Senate.
-In his nomination acceptance speech, Lincoln stated: "A house divided against itself cannot stand.
 I believe this government cannot endure, permanently, half slave and half free.
 I do not expect the Union to be dissolved - I do not expect the house to fall - but I do expect it will cease to be divided.
 It will become all one thing or all the other.
 Either the opponents of slavery will arrest the further spread of it, and place it where the public mind shall rest in the belief that it is in the course of ultimate extinction; or its advocates will push it forward, till it shall become lawful in all the States, old as well as new - North as well as South."
 He lost in a close election to Stephen Douglas, the Democratic Party candidate; and